Blackdod/NavMesh-Research-GPP/README.md

 Everytime a new wall gets created, the entire navmesh needs to be rebuilt.
 All the vertices need to be renumbered otherwise the ear clipping algorithm would not work correctly.
+Sadly, there are a few other occasional bugs that I did not have the time to fix.

 Perhaps with another algorithm, I wouldn't have needed to do this expensive process.
+With more time I could've also polished the project further, removing the last few bugs.

 ## Acknowledgements

  - My main reference were the given slides in week 06.